 6. Fruit Salads

 You can feed your dog certain fruits, but there are some fruits that should be avoided.
-So, if you made the fruit salad yourself and you know that you didn’t include grapes or raisins, for example, then it might be fine to give it to your dog.
+So, if you made the fruit salad yourself and you know that you didn’t include grapes or raisins, for example, and that there's no added sugar or syrup, then it might be fine to give fruit salad to your dog (in moderation).
+Mind the amount of calories and natural sugars, however.

+Most fruit salads contain grapes, and that's the primary danger for dogs.
 Grapes can cause pretty serious kidney problems for dogs, which can sometimes even be fatal.
-Also, avoid the nuts as well if you make the fruit salad that you wish to share with your dog, especially if you are not sure which nuts are fine and which not.
+Also, avoid the nuts as well if you make the fruit salad that you wish to share with your dog, especially if you are not sure which nuts are fine for dogs and which are not.

 There are certain nuts that are fine for your dog if you give them to him in moderate amounts.
 Otherwise, since they contain a lot of fats, feeding your dog any nut in excessive amounts can cause problems.
 However, some nuts do make the list of what not to feed your dogs on Thanksgiving because they are especially toxic to pets.